CeliaDiaz17/CeliaDiaz17/README.md

 ### Hi there!
 My name is Celia and I'm a Computer Science student.
     - 🌱 Currently learning about everything!
-    - 👯 Open to collaborate on projects.
+    - 👯 Open to collaborate on new projects.
     - ⚡ 2021 Goals: Contribute more and do better!
     - 🌱 Pronouns: she/her